AnicetNgrt/flore1/README.md

 	print(arg2)
 	print(arg3)

-#asking to add it to the calling queue
+# asking to add the function to the calling queue
 refr.feed(example, (1, 'test'), {'arg3':3.14})
 #	(function, (*args) , {**kwargs})

+# Repeatedly asking the Refresh Instance to
+# check if it is time to call
 while True:
 	refr.run()
 ```